-More generally, I am interested in listening, healing, voice (both audible and metaphoric), embodiment, alternative epistemologies/practice-based ways of knowing, critical race and Indigenous studies, posthumanism, experimental and collaborative ethnography, and Bay Area spirituality.
+More generally, I am interested in listening, healing, voice (both audible and metaphoric), embodiment, alternative epistemologies/practice-based ways of knowing, critical race and Indigenous studies, and experimental ethnography.

 Active as a performer and facilitator, I use live art song and oratorio performance in combination with group exercises to help people feel their way into and through loss.
-I have brought my “Music as a Tool for Loss” workshops to diverse audiences ranging from palliative care teams of doctors, nurses, and psychologists, to groups of volunteer caregivers, to members of the general public.
+I have brought my music and loss workshops to diverse audiences ranging from palliative care teams of doctors, nurses, and psychologists, to students, to members of the general public.
 In 2012, I co-founded the Bicycle Opera Project, a small opera company that takes contemporary Canadian opera to Canadians by bicycle.
 Currently, I sing with the Madison Choral Project.

 I received my Ph.D. in ethnomusicology from the University of Chicago in 2019, and hold a post-baccalaureate diploma in voice performance from the University of Manitoba, as well as a B.A.
 Honours in English Literature and a B.Mus., both from the University of British Columbia.